tensorflow/tensorflow/tensorflow/core/profiler/g3doc/command_line.md

 #### Profile Device Placement

-In this tutorial, a model is split on several gpus at workers and several parameter servers.
+In this tutorial, a model is split on several GPUs at workers and several parameter servers.

 In tfprof, 'device' is an op_type.
-For example, if op1 and op2 are placed on gpu:0.
-They share an operation type.
+For example, if op1 and op2 are placed on gpu:0, they share an operation type.

 ```shell
 bazel-bin/tensorflow/core/profiler/profiler \